 Course learning objectives: After completion, students should have developed skills in macroe-conomic analysis.
 These are skills required for the study of higher level courses in macroeconomics such as monetary economics, international trade, and economic development.
-Specifically, after completion of the course, students should be able to:
+Specifically, after completion of the course, students should be able to (associated program learning goals in parentheses):

 - Distinguish macroeconomic from microeconomic themes.
-6 - Identify the components of national income and the various methods for computing national income.
-6 - Predict the effects of government policy changes on aggregate economic behavior.
-1, 6 - Describe the role of money in the economy and predict the effects of changes in the relative scarcity of money.
-2, 3, 6
+(6) - Identify the components of national income and the various methods for computing national income.
+(6)

-- Identify the purpose and effects of fiscal and monetary policy.
-1, 6 - Develop own perspectives and discuss current economic events using the tools learned in the class.
-1, 2, 3, 5, 6
+- Predict the effects of government policy changes on aggregate economic behavior.
+(1, 6) - Describe the role of money in the economy and predict the effects of changes in the relative scarcity of money.
+(2, 3, 6) - Identify the purpose and effects of fiscal and monetary policy.
+(1, 6) - Develop own perspectives and discuss current economic events using the tools learned in the class.
+(1, 2, 3, 5, 6)